Rare Exports: A Christmas Tale: Development

 In 2003, the Finnish commercials production company Woodpecker Film published the short movie Rare Exports Inc. online.
 (It is available on other YouTube channels as well.)
 Here, the film's writer and director Jalmari Helander established a band of three hunters (marker, sniper, and tracker) searching the wilderness of Lapland for the wild Santa Claus.
 After the positive reception from an online audience, Woodpecker Film produced and published the sequel short movie Rare Exports: The Official Safety Instructions in 2005, again with Helander as writer-director.

 In 2007, Jalmari Helander introduced producer Petri Jokiranta to his idea of a feature-length Rare Exports film based on his short films that had already acquired a cult reputation on the Internet.
 Jokiranta's company, Cinet, picked up the rights and Helander started to develop the concept together with Jokiranta.

 Release

-In 2009, Rare Exports: A Christmas Tale was in production and in Christmas 2010 it was released simultaneously in Finland, Norway, Sweden, Germany, UK, US and Australia.
-The film was distributed in US by Oscilloscope Laboratories, an independent film distribution company.
+Rare Exports: A Christmas Tale began production in 2009 and was released simultaneously in Finland, Norway, Sweden, Germany, the UK, the US and Australia for Christmas 2010.
+The film was distributed in the US by Oscilloscope Laboratories, an independent film distribution company.